 The CFV's heating element is beastly; one of the biggest we've seen in a pocket portable.
 The dual 18350 batteries make perfect sense as it takes a lot of juice to power a heater like this one, especially in 30 seconds.
 The stainless steel tube connects to the airflow intake at the bottom of the unit.
 It's worth noting that the entire airpath is fully isolated from all electronics from top to bottom.

 Here's where the CFV's magic happens!
 By snipping the heater's connecting wires we were able to remove the outer heater cover and expose the internal heating core and spiral air transfer piece.
 The heating cover and core apply heat to the spiral air path from all angles.
-As you inhale, air is forced to travel up the heated spiral path and reach proper vaporization temperature before passing through the loading chamber.
+As you draw, air is forced to travel up the heated spiral path and reach proper vaporization temperature before passing through the loading chamber.
 This clever heat transfer design ensures your material is only heated during draws for 100% pure convection.